• Home

 It is said that the first moment of silence associated with Remembrance Day was a tradition adopted by British military members stationed in South Africa in 1918.
 There was one minute of silence to honor the fallen, and one to honor those who had returned.

-This tradition was relayed back to Britain, and one year after the end of World War One, King George V held a similar two minute silence.
+This tradition was relayed back to Britain, and one year after the end of World War I, King George V held a similar two-minute silence.
 He intended it as a public moment so “the thoughts of everyone may be concentrated on reverent remembrance of the glorious dead” according to an article published on the BBC official site.

 Are There Two Remembrance Days?